 These are some of the first signs that you may be going through depression and anxiety caused by divorce stress.

 A U.S. Surgeon General estimates that about 30-40% of individuals going through divorce report having increased symptoms of depression and anxiety.
 Any life change is truly stress-inducing, but divorce is worse because it creates unknown and unpredicted situations with a lot of fear, low self-esteem, and insecurity.

 A study by the Association for Psychological Science indicates that divorce is associated with an increased risk of future depressive episodes among people with a history of depression.
 Some people have a higher risk of experiencing depression following divorce than others.

-Significant emotional disorder as a consequent of a significant life change is usually called “phase of life issues.”
+Significant emotional disorder as a consequence of a significant life change is usually called the “phase of life issues.”
 Divorce is among the top occurring “phase of life issues” and comes second after the death of a spouse.
 Isolation, having intrusive thoughts and deep insecurity are some of the feelings one may have.
-They may prevent you from envisioning a joyful future or even experiencing any pleasure of life.
+They may prevent you from envisioning a joyful future or even experiencing any pleasure in life.

 If you wish to deal with depression caused by divorce, get more human touch.

 One of the divorce coaches on this platform will quickly tell you that most people miss the casual contact of marriage – the hugs, arms around the shoulder, holding hands, or even bumping into each other in the bathroom or kitchen.

 One of the things to do if you’re missing casual touch is to book a massage, hug yourself, be known by your friends as a hugger, and get a manicure or/and pedicure.